waggle-sensor/plugin_manager/plugins/image_detector_maskrcnn/README.md

 waggle_topic=Waggle/Node/Plugins
 -->

-# Pedestrian Detector Plugin using Mask R-CNN
+# Pedestrian and Car Detector Plugin using Mask R-CNN

 _WARNING: this plugin requires packages that are not fully supported by Waggle and does not start by default_